chinamike65/hugo-tuolesi/content/book1/book1en.md

 Om Banzaer Sapon (Vajrasattva Heart Mantra)

-The Vajrasattva mantra or the hundred-syllable mantra should be recited seven times, fourteen times if there is time, or twenty-one times, but at least seven times.
+The Vajrasattva mantra or the hundred-syllable mantra should be recited seven times, fourteen times if there is time, or twenty-one times, but at the very least seven times.
 After reciting, recite the "vowel mantra" and the "consonant mantra", and the "vowel mantra" and "consonant mantra" should be recited together:

 Om ah ah ah ah ah ah ah ah ah ah ah ah ah ah ah ah